verrazzano/verrazzano-modules/module-operator/README.md

 ## Running on a cluster

-1. After building and pushing the Docker image and generating the operator artifacts, apply the operator YAML:
+1. After building and pushing the Docker image and generating the operator artifacts, apply the operator YAML file:

     ```sh
     kubectl apply -f build/deploy/verrazzano-module-operator.yaml